AaronAugustine/Stat_Inf_Project/project_part_2.md

 A great summary of the data can be found at  https://class.coursera.org/statinference-030/forum/thread?thread_id=26.

 ## Use confidence intervals and/or hypothesis tests to compare tooth growth by supp and dose
 For this section we will conduct 3 hypothesis using non paired T-tests, one for each dose level.
-In each case we will test the null hypotheis that the mean length of the odontoblast cells is the same between the form of Orange Juice (OJ) or chemically pure Vitamin C in aqueous solution (VC).
+In each case we will test the null hypothesis that the mean length of the odontoblast cells is the same between the form of Orange Juice (OJ) or chemically pure Vitamin C in aqueous solution (VC).
 In each case we are assuming unequal variances.

 ```r
 doselist <- unique(ToothGrowth$dose)